ptuls/scalaz-examples/README.md

-# scalaz-examples
+# Scalaz Examples

-Some examples in Scalaz
+Examples on how to use Scalaz.
+Some examples touch on machine learning, such as the multiarm bandit problem.